mshroom/WhereToStopForADrink/documentation/testing_document.md

 Because of this inaccuracy, Bfs sometimes finds a path that goes directly from place A to place B, while Dijkstra and A* find a path that goes from place A via place C to place B. The path found by Bfs is shorter in reality, but the API and therefore my application believes it to be 1 meter longer than the path found by Dijkstra and A*.

 For the same reason A* sometimes finds a path that is 1 meter longer than the path found by Dijkstra.
 A* uses Digitransit's distances as distance estimates between places.
 In the case where there is a path A -> C -> B that is shorter than the direct path A -> B, A* still uses the A -> B as an estimate.
 Because the estimate could be longer than the actual shortest path, the algorithm does not in these cases always find the shortest path.

+Tsp Exact, too, seems to be affected by this incoherence in graph data.
+Using real data with route algorithms causes problems, because the graph might not be complete if all distances are not found.
+This might be the reason why the algorithm sometimes gets slower or even stuck.